nvima/tf-aws-ts3/readme.md

 # Teamspeak 3 Server on AWS EC2 with Terraform

 This Terraform configuration launches an AWS EC2 instance with an attached EBS volume to host a Teamspeak 3 server.
+The special thing is that you can terminate the EC2 instance whenever you don't need the TS3 server.
+This way you save costs.
+Through the EBS volume, you keep your Teamspeak server configuration.

 ## Requirements